Multiple Charts on a Page

 The config object can contain the following properties:

-You need to use the following format while specifying event handlers for a new instance of Gantt:
+You need to use the following format while specifying event handlers for a new Gantt instance:

 events: {